SlidesMate vs PowerPoint: AI Generation vs Traditional Design

 Export Compatibility: Why This Matters

-SlideMate exports natively to PowerPoint format (PPTX).
-This is critical because it means SlideMate doesn't replace PowerPoint — it accelerates the creation phase of the PowerPoint workflow.
+SlidesMate exports natively to PowerPoint format (PPTX).
+This is critical because it means SlidesMate doesn't replace PowerPoint — it accelerates the creation phase of the PowerPoint workflow.

-When you export a SlideMate deck to PPTX:
+When you export a SlidesMate deck to PPTX:

 - Slides open in PowerPoint with preserved layouts, text, and formatting